Laurence Lanfumey

 Laurence Lanfumey-Mongredien is a neuroscientist specializing in preclinical research in neuroscience and molecular neuropsychopharmacology.
 Based at INSERM, she is the team leader of the “Pathophysiology of anxio-depressive and addictive disorders” research group.
-She is also a member of many scientific communities, most notably serving as a councilor on the executive committee of the European College of Neuropsychopharmacology.
+She is also a member of many scientific communities, most notably having served as a councilor on the executive committee of the European College of Neuropsychopharmacology.

 Career

 Education

 Lanfumey received her PhD in Neurophysiology from Pierre and Marie Curie University (Paris VI).
 Having conducted research at the Universities of Princeton and Yale in the US, she is currently based at INSERM (Paris) as a Director of Research of the Research Centre of Psychiatry and Neuroscience.

 Research focus/interests

 Lanfumey is the team leader of the “Pathophysiology of anxio-depressive and addictive disorders” research group.
 Its aim is to analyze the roles of environmental and genetic factors on the treatment of psychiatric disorders such as depression, anxiety, and addiction.